Edible Garden Trail – Garden Host FAQs

 Am I able to restrict access to certain parts of the garden?

 Absolutely, especially if you think the area is not safe for visitors.
-We will provide you with signage to direct visitors to and around your garden.
+We will provide you with signage to direct visitors to and around your garden, and a general entry sign for common safety concerns in a garden.

 How can I help promote the event?